Frequently Asked Questions

 2. How can I get into Carlisle House?

-If you live within the Belfast Trust or Northern Trust areas you will need to be referred to the Community Addiction Team.
+If you live within the Belfast Trust or Northern Trust areas you will need to be referred to the Trusts Community Addiction Team.
 Your GP will make this referral.
-However, if you live within the Belfast Health and Social Care Trust area, there are a small number of places that are dedicated to direct GP referrals.
-For GP referrals Carlisle House will complete the assessment process.

 3. What does Carlisle House offer?

-You will also have an individual link worker / counselllor who will support you through Carlisle House and help you prepare for when you leave.
+You will also have an individual link worker / counsellor who will support you through Carlisle House and help you prepare for when you leave.
 The core treatment is Group Therapy which involves, talking therapies, creative therapies, eco-therapies and complementary therapies.
 These therapies are mandatory, and you will be expected to participate in all of them.
 Individual Counselling and Family Therapy is something we will discuss with you, though not mandatory, we will encourage you to consider these, and explore the benefits for you and your family.
-The residential programme is four to six weeks duration, though a shorter programme can be explored.
+The residential programme is 34 days duration, though a shorter programme can be explored.
+You remain with us for the full duration of the programme and the groups are held from Monday to Saturday each week.

 4. What about my medication?